A Majorization-Minimization Algorithm for Computing the Karcher Mean of Positive Definite Matrices: Simulations

+However, the MM algorithm requires more matrix multiplication steps per iteration, compared to GD and Toolbox algorithms.
+Therefore, the total computational cost depends on the ratio between the computational cost of matrix multiplication and the computational cost of matrix functions highlighted in Table~\ref{tab:comparison}.
+In our configuration (MATLAB R2014a, Windows 10 64 bits, i5-6300U), the matrix multiplication between two $100\times 100$ matrices takes about $0.13$ milliseconds, finding the eigenvalues of a $100\times 100$ matrix takes about $0.55$ milliseconds, and finding both the eigenvalues and the eigenvectors of a $100\times 100$ matrix takes about $0.96$ milliseconds.

-In implementation we use an inner iteration to find $j$ in Algorithm~\ref{alg:nhbd}.
-For each inner iteration, the computational cost mainly comes from $n$ eigenvalue decompositions.
-Therefore, each inner iteration has a similar computational complexity and empirically similar running time as one iteration of MM or ``Toolbox''.
-For a fair comparison, when we talk about the number of iterations, we use the number of inner iterations for the GD algorithm.
+Therefore, each inner iteration of GD algorithm has a similar computational complexity as an iteration of MM or Toolbox.
+For a fair comparison, the number of inner iterations of the GD algorithm is used in the following simulations.

 For simulations, we generate the data set $\bA_1, \bA_2, \cdots, \bA_n$ by the following scheme: $\bA_i=\bU_i\bS_i\bU_i^T$, where $\bU_i$ are random orthogonal matrices (generated by MATLAB command ``orth(rand(p,p))''), and $\bS_i$ are diagonal matrices with entries sampled differently for different simulations.
-All algorithms are initialized with the arithmetic mean.
-The parameters $\nu$ and $c$ in the GD algorithm are set to be $c=1/2$ and $\nu=\frac{1}{4},\frac{1}{2},1,2,4$.
+All algorithms are initialized with the arithmetic mean $\frac{1}{n}(\bA_1+\bA_2+\cdots+\bA_n)$.
+The parameters $\nu$ and $c$ in the GD algorithm are set to be $c=\frac{1}{2}$ and $\nu=\frac{1}{5},\frac{1}{3},1,3,5$.

-For the first simulation, the diagonal entries of $\bS_i$ are sampled from a uniform distribution in $[1,10]$, so that the conditional number of $\bA_i$ are bounded above by $10$.
-We test two cases $p=n=10$ and $p=n=40$.
-The mean logarithmic error of each iteration over $100$ runs, defined by $\log(\|\sum_{i=1}^n\sum_{i=1}^n\log(\bX_k^{-\frac{1}{2}}\bA_i\bX_k^{-\frac{1}{2}})\|_F)$, are visualized in Figure~\ref{fig:compare1}.
-From the figure we can see that the rate of convergence of the MM algorithm is slower but comparable to the GD algorithm with $\nu=1$, which is the best performer among all choices of $\nu$.
-Besides, MM and Toolbox algorithms give smaller logarithmic errors than the GD algorithm.
+For the first simulation, the diagonal entries of $\bS_i$ are sampled from a uniform distribution in $[1,10]$, so that the condition number of $\bA_i$ is smaller than $10$.
+We run the simulations with two settings $p=n=10$ and $p=n=40$, and the mean error of each iteration over $100$ runs, defined by is visualized in Figure~\ref{fig:compare1}.
+We remark that the ideal measure would be $\|\bX_k-\hat{\bX}\|_F$ or $F(\bX_k)-F(\hat{\bX})$, where $\hat{\bX}$ is the global minimizer.
+However, we do not know the exact $\hat{\bX}$, and this gradient-based measure is used as an alternative (similar measure is used in~\cite[Figure 4.6(c)]{JeurVV2012}).